 For details of how to calculate this, have a look at the government’s redundancy calculator.

-A retention bonus is a payment which is conditional upon the employee remaining employed until a certain date.
+A retention bonus is a payment conditional upon remaining employed until a certain date.

-This is useful for an employer who wants to ensure that there are sufficient staff available to complete a particular project, such as closing a depot or finishing a contract.
+This is useful for an employer who wants to ensure sufficient staff are available to complete a particular project, such as closing a depot or finishing a contract.

 Many employers will provide their staff with counselling and training to help them find alternative work.
 This is known as outplacement services.